cloudfoundry/bosh-azure-cpi-release/docs/advanced/migrate-basic-lb-to-standard-lb/README.md

 ### Steps

 1. Create a load balancer for HAProxy instances using the [template](../standard-load-balancers/load-balancer-for-haproxy.json).
+Please check the load balancer rules carefully, and add rules if it does not exist in the template.
 The LB will be used in the next step.

 1. Add an HAProxy instance with a LB to your deployment. **Deploy!**